jan-van-bergen/CPU-Raytracer/README.md

 The project uses SDL and GLEW.
 Their dll's for both x86 and x64 targets are included in the repositories, as well as all required headers.

+Additionally, the project uses the stb_image and tinyobjloader header-only libraries.
+These headers are included in the repository.

-The project requires Intel's SVML library.
-This is included with Visual Studio 2019, other compilers will need to link against SVML.
+Finally, the project requires Intel's Small Vector Math library (SVML).
+This library is included with Visual Studio 2019, other compilers will need to link against SVML.
 Instructions for linking against SVML can be found in section 8.5 of [Agner Fog's VCL manual](https://www.agner.org/optimize/vcl_manual.pdf).